Roll20/roll20-api-scripts/ConditionTracker/README.md

 - Petrified: `fossil`
 - Unconscious: `sleepy`

 Custom markers must already exist in the Roll20 game.
-Roll20 exposes token markers as marker names/tags; Condition Tracker stores the value you configure and applies it to `statusmarkers`.
+Roll20 exposes token markers as marker names/tags; Condition Tracker stores the resolved tag and applies it to `statusmarkers`.

+Use `!condition-tracker --config marker-pick <condition>` to browse all campaign markers as a visual icon grid — clicking any button sets the marker for that condition directly.
+Use `!condition-tracker --config marker-clear <condition>` to remove a custom mapping and restore the system default (or leave it unset).
+Marketplace markers with `name::id` tag formats are handled automatically.

 ## Duration Notes